micahwoods/micahwoods.github.io/_posts/2018-07-23-temperature-and-zoysia.md

 > Zoysia can give the look of the photos you sent.
 I think bermuda can too.
 In a sunny place like Napa, I'd probably go for bermuda rather than zoysia.

 > My approach is to choose the grass that doesn't die in a particular location.
 When we choose the grass that doesn't die, it then gives the greenkeeper the opportunity to do various things to the grass to get the playability and look that one wants.
-I'm still not quite sure what it is you are wanting to do with zoysia -- nursery or northern CA golf course -- but I would classify bermuda more in the "grass that won't die" category for that climate than I would zoysia.
+I would classify bermuda more in the "grass that won't die" category for that climate than I would zoysia.
 Zoysia won't die, but it will get overgrown by bermuda and cool-season grass more than bermuda, I guess.

 > This is very much a climate specific choice.
 In Thailand I'd use a certain type of zoysia, not bermuda.
 In Japan I'd choose a different type of zoysia, not bermuda.
 In California I'd expect bermuda to be a better choice than zoysia.